 – We are trying to get rid of the manual hack in a digital world.
 We always want to increase our level of service to companies and the stakeholders and actors who need access to company information, she says.

-Focus on commissioned training
+Focus on contract education

 – The Swedish Companies Registration Office was interested in several courses in our bachelor's program in digital service development.
 I tailored a training package where they participate remotely in regular courses together with our students, says Mari Runardotter, assistant professor of information systems and responsible for the Swedish Companies Registration Office's commissioned education at Luleå University of Technology.